Logo

 Gustav Stresemann was exempted from war service due to poor health.

-Gustav Stresemann initially believed in the maintenance of a balance of power between the British Empire, the United States, and Germany, whom he believed would be the world's economic superpowers in the future.
+Gustav Stresemann believed in the maintenance of a balance of power between the British Empire, the United States, and Germany, the countries which he believed would be the world's economic superpowers.

-Gustav Stresemann believed that Germany would need to annex the Low Countries, Eastern Europe, parts of north-east France, and the French protectorate in Morocco in order to economically compete with the United States in the future.
+Gustav Stresemann believed that Germany would need to annex Belgium, parts of north-east France, "extensive" lands in Eastern Europe and the French protectorate in Morocco in order to economically compete with the United States in the future.

 Gustav Stresemann was a vocal proponent of unrestricted submarine warfare.